A Nobel for Thunberg? In the age of climate change and virus, it is possible

 Other known candidates included the “people of Hong Kong”, NATO, Julian Assange, Chelsea Manning and Edward Snowden and jailed Saudi activist Loujain al-Hathloul.

-Other possible choices are Reporters Without Borders, Angela Merkel and the World Health Organization, experts said, though it is unclear whether they are nominated.
+Other possible choices are Reporters Without Borders, Angela Merkel and the WHO, experts said, though it is unclear whether they are nominated.

 Nominations are secret for 50 years but those who nominate can choose to publicise their choices.
 Thousands of people are eligible to nominate, including members of parliaments and governments, university professors and past laureates.